Is Fear Holding You Back From Change?

 - Vitality: Courage brings with it a sense of aliveness.
 It generates a strong internal energy, and often a sort of joyfulness too – a delight in life, a fizz of possibility and potential.

-- Hard Work: Putting courage into practice can feel like exercising a muscle.
+- Hard Work: Putting courage into practice can feel like starting to exercise.
 There is a sense of striving, of effort, of tiredness afterwards – and also a clear awareness of building strength over time.

 - Confidence: Courage builds confidence from the inside out.
 It gives us a clearer, more solid sense of ‘who we really are’.
 We discover a growing sureness of identity; an authenticity.
 We walk taller in the world.